grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 Since software modules mimic real physical ones, they somewhat follow the same conventions to represent signal range, **typically with [-5v...5v] or [0v..10v] values**, or **1V/octave** for MIDI signals.
 Read the [voltage standard](https://vcvrack.com/manual/VoltageStandards) page for a more complete description.

-Control parameters can also be changed from the module GUI using switches, knobs.etc...
+Control parameters can also be changed from the module GUI using switches, knobs, etc.

-Modules **can be monophonic or polyphonic (up to 16 channels)**, where each cable actually transport several (usually related) signals.
+Modules **can be monophonic or polyphonic (up to 16 channels)**, where each cable actually transports several (usually related) signals.
 The polyphonic model is obviously used for instruments, but can also be used for effects.
-Polyhonic modules have **thicker cables** in the GUI.
+Polyphonic modules have **thicker cables** in the GUI.

 ## Developing C++ Modules